Unemployment in Hungary: Public Works Scheme (PWS)

-Following the severe economic crisis in 2008 and 2009, Hungary created the Public Works Scheme (PWS) in 2010 to bring long-term unemployed individuals, particularly those with little to no education or professional skills, back into the labor market.
+Following the 2008 financial crisis, Hungary created the Public Works Scheme (PWS) in 2010 to bring long-term unemployed individuals, particularly those with little to no education or professional skills, back into the labor market.
 Public employment programmes typically last 12 months, but can be extended by 6 months if necessary.
 Though wages for public employment are between social welfare levels and the minimum wage, employees are still eligible for social insurance and pensions.

 Funding for public employment programs is granted based on each individual county's labor market performance and allocated to county's that may need more assistance.
 Public works programs may including road maintenance, agricultural tending, water drainage, or eliminating illegal waste dumps.
 Despite the good intention, surveys have shown that public works programs are not as effective as initially thought and may be trapping employees in low-wage low-skill work.

 In late 2018, Hungary faced an extreme labor shortage and reached its lowest unemployment rate in 40 years.
 As a result, the private sector began seeking out "fostered workers", those on public employment, leading to a nearly 20% drop in workers on public employment.